 “For who makes you differ from another?
 And what do you have that you did not receive?
 Now if you did indeed receive it, why do you boast as if you had not received it?”
 (1 Corinthians 4:7 NKJV).

 A steward is someone who manages property, finances or other affairs for someone else.
 A steward holds assets in trust for a beneficiary.
 He is a custodian, a caretaker, or an overseer.

 A steward never says or claims that what is entrusted to his care belongs to him.
-Neither does a steward spend and waste lavishly upon himself, nor distribute and give out what is committed to his hands as he wills or desires without the knowledge and approval of the owner.
+He does not spend and waste lavishly upon himself what is committed to his hands as he wills or desires without the knowledge and approval of the owner.

 Whether we realize it or not, we all are God’s stewards.
 Although you may dispute or struggle with this, but the truth is that you actually own nothing in this world.
 Why?

 First, because God is the Creator, Maker, and Owner of everything, including you.